Xarlot/dependencypropertytest/README.md

-Run application
-Click write or read button
+Run an application and click write or read button